Editor’s Note: This blog has been updated in 2021 to reflect current industry standards.

 In older cars, every model came with a spare tire that matched the tires already on the vehicle.
 Over the years, car manufacturers have realized the spare tire is used so infrequently, it does not make much sense to equip every car with a full-sized spare.
 For this reason, manufacturers began leaving a space-saver spare (otherwise known as a donut) in place of a full-size spare.

-The type of spare tire in your vehicle makes a difference in how long and how far you should drive before buying a new tire.
+Nowadays, spare tires should never be a permanent replacement, begging the question, how long can you really drive on a spare tire?
+The type of spare tire in your vehicle makes a difference in how long and how far you can drive before fixing your tire or buying a new tire.

-About Christian Brothers Automotive:
+About Christian Brothers Automotive

 Christian Brothers Automotive was born out of the idea of not just being an auto repair shop, but also a neighbor.
 Our mission is simple: to take root in the local communities we serve and to create an uncommonly great experience for customers in need of auto service and repair.
 To have your tires inspected or to replace a spare tire, please do not hesitate to call or visit your local Christian Brothers Automotive shop.
 We have 240 plus locations nationwide that are locally owned and operated, providing complete auto care and repair solutions near you.